 Axe...and you shall receive started out as a hobby of sorts and has grown into one of the world's largest Guitar-related Gear Retailers.
 We are a fiercely independent, small business selling High Quality, Vintage and Boutique guitar gear.
 Owned and operated by Scott Hager, We specialize in vintage and boutique guitars, amplifiers and guitar effects pedals.
-We are lucky enough to have loyal customers in almost every country in the world.
+Based in Canada, We are lucky enough to have loyal customers in almost every country in the world.
 Our interest lies in doing whatever we can to help you find the elusive tone that you desire out of your guitar or bass.

 I like to think that the fact that we give a damn sets us apart.
 Whether you are selling millions of records a year or selling out your buddy's basement booze can party, We take your tone seriously.
 We are very picky about the product lines we carry.
 They must sound great and have roadworthy reliability with the right vibe.
-Thus far, I am very impressed by all of the manufacturers we deal with.
+I am very impressed by all of the manufacturers we deal with.
 Many of them, I consider family.

 Read on at your own risk...